anvetsu/reo/docs/tut.md

 <a name="idx"></a>
 ## Indexing and Mapping

-A list can be called like a function, with an index as argument.
-The value at that index will be returned.
-List indices starts at `0`.
+A vector can be called like a function, with an index as argument.
+The value at that index will be returned. vector indices starts at `0`.

 ```rust
 ? xs:[10 78 34 90]